-Green Mountain College (GMC) has been recognized as the top Baccalaureate performer by the Association for Advancement of Sustainability in Higher Education (AASHE).
-GMC’s 2018 STARS score of 81.82 is the highest score any baccalaureate institution has achieved.
+Green Mountain College (GMC) has received a letter of congratulations from Senator Bernie Sanders on being recognized as the top Baccalaureate performer by the Association for Advancement of Sustainability in Higher Education (AASHE) with a score of 81.82.
 STARS, the Sustainability Tracking, Assessment & Rating System, measures and encourages sustainability in higher education.

 In addition to the top baccalaureate score, AASHE awarded Green Mountain College the first ever perfect score for sustainability-based curriculum, GMC also attained perfect scores in the areas of Sustainability Research and Air and Climate Operations.
 Green Mountain College’s full STARS report is publicly available here.